eggsy/discord-steam-verification/README.md

 - [x] Steam authentication; users will be asked to login to their Steam account to check their library.
 - [x] Everything is customizable!
-  - Access to string files easily and **translate** the entire bot, API and website to your language!
+  - Fully customizable strings; access to string files easily and **translate** the entire bot, API and website to your language!
   - **Multiple roles** that will be given to user on successfull login!
   - **Custom punishments** for users who doesn't have the specified app in their Steam library!
 You can choose between two options, **kick** or **ban** the user if they are trying to access your server without having the required app/game!
+- [x] Able to store Steam IDs in an array so it won't let users use the same Steam account for different Discord accounts.
 - [x] API and website ready for production!
 Specially designed API, multiple endpoints, Steam authentication and simple website UI.
 - [x] Huge list of commands!
 You get `bypass`, `emit`, `isverified`, `list`, `reverify` and `unverify` commands built-in as well as usual commands such as `disable`, `enable`, `eval` and `help`!
   - `bypass`: Manually skip the verification process for someone!